BouncingPixel/Node-Template-Basic-/README.md

   The tracker ID for Facebook Pixel.
 When set, the Facebook Pixel code will be added to the page.
 - `WEBTOOLS_VERIF_ID`
   The ID for Webmaster Tools verification.
 When set, a file will be dynamically generated to assist with Webmaster Tools verifications.
 Simply set this field to enable the feature.

-Other configuration for optional modules:
-- email via Mailgun:
-  - `mailgunDomain`
-    The domain used in the mailgun configuration.
-If left unset, sending emails will simply return without sending and without errors.
-  - `mailgunApiKey`
-    The API key for accessing mailgun.
-If left unset, sending emails will simply return without sending and without errors.
-  - `mailgunDefaultFrom`
-    The default address to use in the From field when an email does not have a specific one defined.

-- noCaptcha:
-  - `nocaptchaSecret`
-    The secret, or API key, to use with nocaptcha validation.
-If not set, the captcha will be bypassed (always pass).
-  - `nocaptchaBypass`
-    True or false (boolean) to bypass the captcha.
-Useful for local environments without the need for captcha during testing.

-- Rackspace:
-  - `rackspaceContainer`
-     Required for any rackspace capability.
-This is the name of the container containing all the files.
-  - `rackspaceUsername`
-     Required for any rackspace capability.
-This is the username to log into Rackspace.
-  - `rackspaceApiKey`
-     Required for any rackspace capability.
-This is the API Key required to authenticate with Rackspace instead of using a password.
-  - `rackspaceMosso`
-     Required for the direct-to-rackspace uploads.
-Each account has a URL with a folder that starts with "Mosso"
-  - `rackspaceHmacKey`
-     Required for the direct-to-rackspace uploads.
-The HMAC key is set on Rackspace for securing direct file uploads.

-- Algolia
-  - `algoliaAppId`
-    The ID of the app in Algolia containing all the indecies.
-  - `algoliaApiKey`
-    The read+write API key used on the server side.
-This should not be exposed to the client side.
-  - `client:algoliaSearchKey`
-    The read only API key used on the client side.
-This is automatically exported to the client.
-    This is optional if all searches are done server side.
-For client side, use the algoliasearch package.
-  - `algoliaIndexPrefix`
-    All indecies should be named with the prefix, followed by underscore, followed by the name of the data model.
-    The prefix allows for multiple instances (dev, staging, prod, per-user etc) to share an app ID and not conflict.
-    Algolia does not have a naming standard, but this is what we have come up with and decided to follow.

 Heroku/Production (ENV variable) Only: